GSA/digitalgov-pra/_pages/contact/index.md

 ## Find PRA help in your agency

 If you have a question about PRA, your first step should be to connect with someone in your agency with PRA expertise.
-Often agencies have their own requirements and processes around PRA that you’ll need to follow.
+Often agencies have their own requirements and processes around PRA that your collection may be subject to.

 ### Help planning an information request